pathwaycom/llm-app/README.md

 ## How it works

-The default [`contextful`](examples/pipelines/contextful/app.py) LLM App takes a bunch of documents that might be stored in [AWS S3](https://aws.amazon.com/s3/) or locally on your computer.
+The default [`LLM-Augmented Pipeline`](examples/pipelines/contextful/app.py) takes a bunch of documents that might be stored in [AWS S3](https://aws.amazon.com/s3/) or locally on your computer.
 Then it processes and organizes these documents by building a 'vector index' using the Pathway package.
 It waits for user queries that come as HTTP REST requests, then uses the index to find relevant documents and responds using [OpenAI API](https://openai.com/blog/openai-api) or [Hugging Face](https://huggingface.co/) in natural language.
 The cool part is that the app is always aware of changes in the documents.
 If new pieces of information are added, it updates its index in real-time and uses this new knowledge to answer the next questions.
 In this way, it provides the most accurate **real-time data** answers.

 The app can also be combined with streams of fresh data, such as news feeds or status reports, either through REST or a technology like Kafka.
 It can also be combined with extra static data sources and user-specific contexts, for example, to eliminate **the ambiguity problems** of natural language with clearer prompts and better contexts.